RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Encrypted-Databases.md

 You can only encrypt an existing database, so if you want a new encrypted database you first need to create a new database file and then encrypt it.

-Providing you have a SQLCipher version of DB Browser for SQLite you simply need to select "Set Encryption" from the "File" menu and enter your chosen password.
+Providing you have a SQLCipher version of DB Browser for SQLite you simply need to select "Set Encryption" from the "Tools" menu and enter your chosen password.

 # Third Party Support